TheDigitalCatOnline/blog_source/pelican/content/clean-architectures-in-python-a-step-by-step-example.markdown

 Slug: clean-architectures-in-python-a-step-by-step-example
 Summary:

-I was recently being introduced by my collegue [Roberto Ciatti](https://github.com/gekorob) to the concept of Clean Architecture, as called and strongly suggested by Robert Martin.
-The well-known Uncle Bob has been talking about this concept at conferences and wrote many posts about it.
+I was recently being introduced by my collegue [Roberto Ciatti](https://github.com/gekorob) to the concept of Clean Architecture, as it is called by Robert Martin.
+The well-known Uncle Bob talks a lot about this concept at conferences and wrote some posts about it.
 What he calls "Clean Architecture" is a way of structuring a software system, a set of consideration (more than strict rules) about the different layers and the role of the actors in it.

 As he clearly states in a post aptly titled [The Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html), the idea behind this design is not new, being built on a set of concepts that have been pushed by many software engineers over the last 3 decades.
-One of the first implementations may be found in the Boundary-Control-Entity model proposed by Ivan Jacobson in his masterpiece "Object-Oriented Software Engineering: A Use Case Driven Approach" published in 1992, but Martin lists other more recent versions of this architecture.
+One of the first implementations may be found in the Boundary-Control-Entity model proposed by Ivar Jacobson in his masterpiece "Object-Oriented Software Engineering: A Use Case Driven Approach" published in 1992, but Martin lists other more recent versions of this architecture.

 I will not repeat here what he had already explained better than I can do, so I will just point out some resources you may check to start exploring these concepts: